 Many people are concerned that numerous people have learned that they can vote themselves benefits.
 That could lead to a collapse of our economic system.
 It is certainly true that if government spends more than it has coming in, it could lead to an economic collapse.
 Some have suggested that only people who pay for government should have a say in how it spends their money.

 But is that right?
 There are many instances where people need assistances to get by until they can get back on their feet.
 And even if we don’t pay income tax, we do pay some kind of tax.
 So maybe the question should be, do you understand the implications of voting for more benefits?
 If you do, then that’s what you have a right to do.
 But what if you don’t understand the effect and burden you put on others?
 Do you have a right to vote?
 I think not.

 But what about those people who live off the government with no intention of ever getting a job?
 Tough love.
 People who are parasites should not have a say in how other people’s contributions are spent.
 Get a job, even if it’s a menial job.
 People should still contribute to society.
-If not, then no vote.
+If not, then

 What about confusing ads and claims?
 Isn’t that why people need some basic understanding of government functions so they can sort things out and make good decisions?